Case Study: Clean GTA Home Hit by Bed Bugs from Neighbouring Unit

 Inspection: Something Wasn’t Right

-When our pest control specialist arrived, he conducted a full inspection of the client’s home.
+When our entomologist arrived, he conducted a full inspection of the client’s home.
 From top to bottom, including mattresses, bed frames, couches, baseboards, electrical outlets, and furniture.
-But, there was almost no signs of infestation.
-There were no exoskeletons, fecal spotting, or clusters of eggs.
-Aside from that one bed bug sighting, the house was clean.
+But, he found no signs of infestation.
+There were no exoskeletons, fecal spotting, live bed bugs, or clusters of eggs.

 But for professionals like us, this lack of evidence didn’t eliminate suspicion.
 In fact, it raised a bigger red flag.
 Bed bugs are rarely loners, and when you see one, there’s almost always more nearby.
 Given that the sighting occurred on a common wall, we strongly suspected the source was next door.